01/08/2022: Find out how we helped Bristol City Council meet the legal limits for pollution through a clean air zone procurement.

 The agreement will run for 2 years and may be extended for a further 2 years.

-Some of the suppliers for this agreement have agreed to comply with the Procurement Policy Note 06/21: 'Taking account of Carbon Reduction Plans in the procurement of major government contracts'.
-If a supplier has published a carbon reduction plan, you can find it on their individual supplier details page.
+All suppliers for this agreement have committed to comply with the Procurement Policy Note 06/21: 'Taking account of Carbon Reduction Plans in the procurement of major government contracts' as required.
+If a supplier is required to publish a carbon reduction plan, you can find it on their individual supplier details page.

 Expires: